MLNLP-World/Top-AI-Conferences-Paper-with-Code/README.md

-# Top-Conferences-Paper-with-Code
+# Top-AI-Conferences-Paper-with-Code

 ## Motivation

-This repository is a collection for AI top conferences papers(e.g. ACL, EMNLP, NAACL, COLING, AAAI, IJCAI, ICLR, NeurIPS, and ICML) with **open resource code**.
+This repository is a collection of AI top conferences papers (e.g. ACL, EMNLP, NAACL, COLING, AAAI, IJCAI, ICLR, NeurIPS, and ICML) with **open resource code**.

-As we all know, it is very difficult for a paper to describe every implement details within a limited number of pages.
+As we all know, it is very difficult for a paper to describe every implement detail within a limited number of pages.
 A work with open resource code offers us more information and makes it easier for us to reproduce and follow.
 We organized these papers for easy reference.

 ## Updates
 - 2021.11.28 add AAAI 2019, AAAI 2020, AAAI2021